wp-e-commerce/WP-e-Commerce/readme.txt

 * Fix: wpsc_is_single_product() returns false even when viewing a single product.
 Props Ben Huson for initial patch.
 * Fix: wpsc_the_product_thumbnail() sometimes returns relative URL instead of absolute URL, which causes image failure in Google Product Feed.

+= 3.8.6.1 =
+* Fix: Security vulnerability in chronopay.

 = 3.8.6 =
 * New: Filter for 'wpsc_display_product_multicurrency'.
 * New: Additional filters for compatibility with WPML.